zehnpaard/kontlang/README.md

 ## Example programs

-Based on examples and exercises from ["Introduction to Programming with Shift and Reset"](http://pllab.is.ocha.ac.jp/~asai/cw2011tutorial/main-e.pdf) together with `reify` and `reflect` operators as defined in Andrzej Filinski's Representing Monads paper.
+Based on examples and exercises from ["Introduction to Programming with Shift and Reset"](http://pllab.is.ocha.ac.jp/~asai/cw2011tutorial/main-e.pdf) together with `reify` and `reflect` operators as defined in Andrzej Filinski's "Representing Monads" paper.

 Non-deterministic search of numbers matching Pythagorus' Theorem